-In the cases where pupils require specific medicines for epilepsy, diabetes, anaphylaxis or asthma, this medication will be kept on the pupil at all times, who will self-administer if deemed Gillick Competent, or will be supported by a Nurse/first aider.
-Medication for pupils who are non-competent is kept in the medication centre unlocked.
-Spare AAI and inhalers can be found in the First Aid and Medical Room and also in the dining room.
+In the cases where students require specific medicines for epilepsy, diabetes, anaphylaxis or asthma, this medication will be kept on the student at all times, who will self-administer if deemed Gillick Competent, or will be supported by a nurse/first aider.
+Medication for student who are non-competent is kept in the medication centre unlocked.
+Spare AAI and inhalers can be found in the Health Centre and also in the dining room.